 Price (USD) | $405 | $387 |

-The SRAM Rival AXS has a different hood design than the Force and Red AXS.
+The SRAM Rival eTap AXS brake levers and shifters use a single CR1632 battery and have a different hood design than the Force and Red eTap AXS.
 It has a narrower grip, lower profile, and slimmer design.
 There are no cable ports for Blip shifters.

 Similarities

 - Wireless shifting.
 Shimano 105 can be configured wireless or wired (requires additional cables and Junction A).
-SRAM Rival AXS is a fully wireless setup.
+SRAM Rival eTap AXS is a fully wireless setup.

 - Material.
-Both brake levers are made of alloy and shifter buttons are made of plastic.
+Both brake levers are made of alloy, and shifter buttons are made of plastic.

 - Coin battery powered.
-Shimano 105 requires 2x CR1632 batteries, while SRAM Rival AXS requires a single CR2032 battery per lever.
+Shimano 105 requires 2x CR1632 batteries, while SRAM Rival eTap AXS requires a single CR2032 battery per lever.

 - Cable port.
-Shimano 105 has a single cable port for sprint shifters (Shimano), while SRAM Rival AXS has none.
+Shimano 105 has a single cable port for sprint shifters (Shimano), while SRAM Rival eTap AXS has none.

 Differences

 - Shift buttons.
-There are two shift buttons on the Shimano 105 levers compared to one on SRAM Rival AXS.
+There are two shift buttons on the Shimano 105 levers compared to one on SRAM Rival eTap AXS.
 The buttons are fully customizable through the Shimano E-Tube App or SRAM AXS mobile app.

 - Weight.
 Shimano 105 is around 38g lighter (levers, brake caliper, brake hose).

 - Free stroke adjustment is only available in Shimano 105.
 This refers to the point in the brake levers’ stroke where the brake pads come into contact with the rotor.
-SRAM refers to this as the Contact Point Adjustment and is only available in Force and Red AXS.
+SRAM refers to this as the Contact Point Adjustment and is only available in Force and Red eTap AXS.

 - Tactile feel.
 The Shimano shift buttons feel lighter compared to the more tactile SRAM buttons.

-Rear derailleurs
+Rear derailleurs (RD)

-Comparison | Shimano 105 Di2 | SRAM Rival AXS |
+Comparison | Shimano 105 Di2 | SRAM Rival eTap AXS |

 ---|---|---|